h-e-g/PopDiff_MonocyteIAV/README.md

 library(org.Hs.eg.db)

 Installation guide:
 The provided scripts require no specific installation aside from R and required libraries.
+Libraries and dependencies can be installed in <2 hours.

 Demo & Instructions for use:
 Cell Metadata and miscellaneous data needed to reproduces single cell analyses from the manuscript can be found in the data Folder.